 by setting up automated appointment reminders, there are only so many things you can do.

-We created a template so you can build out your own custom policies to protect your business.
+We created a template so you can build out your own customs policies to protect your business.

 Prevent Systematic Misuse

 While there will always be true emergencies that prevent clients from coming into their regular appointment or cause them to cancel within 24 hours, such as a family emergency or transportation incident, word of exceptions to your policy can travel quickly and your lack of consistency will undermine the policy entirely